How to File for Divorce In Wisconsin

 - Proposed parenting plan (if child custody is at issue)

 - Make at least two copies of all submitted documents.

 - You must file the Petition with the Clerk’s Office of the Superior Court in the county of residence.
 You must also pay the appropriate fees at the time of filing.

-Under Wisconsin law, you must provide legal notice of the divorce petition within 90 days of the start of the divorce process.
+Under Wisconsin divorce law, you must provide legal notice of the divorce petition within 90 days of the start of the divorce process.

 - Mail—divorce papers can be served through the mail if your spouse signs and submits to the court an Admission of Service.
 You may also prove you have completed service by mail by signing an Affidavit of Mailing in the presence of a notary public or providing a certified mail receipt to the court.

 - In person—any person other than you may serve the divorce papers in person as long as they are over 18 years of age, a resident of Wisconsin and not listed in any of the court documents.
 This means friend, family member, professional process server or county sheriff may provide them to your spouse.

 - If you are unable to reach your spouse, you may publish a notice of divorce if the court approves.

 - Once the divorce papers have been served, an Admission of Service signed by your spouse must be filed with the County Clerk within 90 days of filing the divorce petition.

 Once your spouse has been served, they will have 30 days to respond to the Petition.
 These responses are classified as